 If you notice your skin start to peel, the first thing you should do is take a cold shower or bath.
 The cold water will help your skin cool down and slow the peeling process.
-When you are drying your skin, be sure to pat dry with a clean, soft towel and avoid rubbing.
-By rubbing your skin, you can actually speed up and spread the peeling of your skin -- and you definitely don't want to do that.
+When you are drying your skin, be sure to pat it dry with a clean, soft towel and avoid rubbing.
+By rubbing your skin, you can actually speed up and spread the peeling of your skin — and you definitely don't want to do that.

 At all costs, you should avoid scratching your skin when it's peeling.
 You can actually do permanent damage to your skin in the form of scars.
 If you get the urge to scratch, the best thing to do is to use ice to dull the sensation.
 Put ice in a piece of soft cloth and gently place the cloth on top of the area of your skin that itches.
 The itch should subside once the ice begins to cool down the skin.

 Once you get out of the shower and dry your skin, apply a moisturizing lotion.
-Look for a moisturizer that is specifically designed to work on sunburn or peeling skin.
-Generally, the lotion should contains aloe vera, which will cool your skin, reduce inflammation and slow the peeling.
+Look for a moisturizer that is specifically designed to work on sunburned or peeling skin.
+Generally, the lotion should contain aloe vera, which will cool your skin, reduce inflammation and slow the peeling.
 Aloe vera is a natural cactus extract that has long been hailed for its soothing properties.
-You can actually buy pure aloe vera gel (or break open the plant, if you have it) and apply it directly to the peeling skin to aid healing, fight pain and avoid infection.
+You can actually buy pure aloe vera gel (or break open the plant, if you have it) and apply it directly to peeling skin to aid healing, fight pain and avoid infection.